Are Few-Shot Learning Benchmarks too Simple ? Solving them without Task Supervision at Test-Time: Additional information on Sinkhorn K-Means.

-We present our version of the Sinkhorn K-Means optimization problem, and compare it with regular K-Means.
-Both of them can be formulated as a joint minimization in the centroids $c_j \in \R^d$ (real vectors) and the assignments $p_{i,j} \geq 0$ (scalars) which specify how much of each point $x_i$ is assigned to centroid $c_j$: \begin{itemize} \item \textbf{K-Means.} Note that compared to the usual convention, we have normalized assignments $p_{i,j}$ so that they sum up to 1. \item \textbf{Sinkhorn K-Means.} {
+\paragraph{Optimization problem} Both of Sinkhorn and Regular K-Means can be formulated as a joint minimization in the centroids $c_j \in \R^d$ (real vectors) and the assignments $p_{i,j} \geq 0$ (scalars) which specify how much of each point $x_i$ is assigned to centroid $c_j$: \begin{itemize} \item \textbf{K-Means.} Note that compared to the usual convention, we have normalized assignments $p_{i,j}$ so that they sum up to 1. \item \textbf{Sinkhorn K-Means.} {